Comparison Between Different Types of Stitch

 Email: [email protected]

 Stitch is one of the important factors in sewing department of readymade garments sector.
 There are different types of stitches used in apparel manufacturing, where each stitch types contain different characteristics.
-This article has shown various comparisons among those stitch which are vastly used during sewing the garments.
+This article has shown various comparisons among those stitch which are vastly used during sewing the apparel or clothing.

 Comparison Between Different t Types of Stitches:

 One needle threads interloping with itself.

 Using a curve needle to penetrate through the fabric surface stitches which does not show on the fabric.

 Invisible on the garments surface.

 Done by hand with one needle.

 Reversible, strong, versatile, secured, neat, flat but not stretchable.